 To diagnose a problem, there are three steps within each category to help quickly and efficiently manage the repair workflow:

-- Step 3: Correct the root cause problem.
+- Step 2: Correct the root cause problem.
 Replace the bearings, balance the shaft, and/or align the shafts.

 Before returning the machine to service, perform a quick screening to ensure the repairs are completed.

-When you suspect an issue with your electric motor winding, there are three categories of measurements to help identify the likely source of failures—electrical, mechanical and thermal.
+When you suspect an issue with your electric motor winding, there are three categories of measurements to help identify the likely source of failures—electrical, mechanical, and thermal.

 To get a complete picture, evaluate the likely failure modes and match the right maintenance technologies with the most likely failure mode.
-Maintenance software and data gathering devices that integrates with third-party solution providers are ideal to accomplish this.
+Maintenance software and data gathering devices that integrate with third-party solution providers are ideal to accomplish this.

 The motor and insulation tester assure safe operation, prolongs the life of electrical systems and motors.
 This device checks motor speed, torque, power and efficiency, and also checks for motor insulation degradation.

 Vibration and alignment tools are the best technology for diagnosing mechanical faults in rotating machines.
-They can test correct shaft alignment, imbalances, looseness, misalignment and bearings.
+They can test correct shaft alignment, imbalances, looseness, misalignment, and bearings.

 Plant owners, operators, and managers can benefit from both integrated data and maintenance management with a single system.
-Maintenance teams can cost-effectively implement this technology platform to address their needs with ease, using their existing staff and scale as necessary without costly retrofitting and large IT infrastructure investments.
+Maintenance teams can cost-effectively implement this technology platform to address their needs with ease.
+Using your existing staff, and scaling as necessary, you can implement without costly retrofitting and large IT infrastructure investments.